-It has many medicinal properties such as antioxidant properties, which are helpful in maintain a healthy structure of the blood vessels and also vital in diabetic care.
+It has many medicinal properties such as antioxidant properties, which are helpful in maintaining a healthy structure of the blood vessels and also vital in diabetic care.
 It is in addition used in menstrual problems as well as various skin problems.
-It is also a well-known herb that is widely used in the treatment of bleeding disorders, constipation, wound healing, to strength immune system and diseases due to Pitta aggravation.
+It is also a well-known herb that is widely used in the treatment of bleeding disorders, constipation, wound healing, the strong immune system and diseases due to Pitta aggravation.

 9. Curry leaves (Murraya koenigii)

-Curry leaves are also known to improve eyesight and other eyes related problems such as development of cataract.
-It is effective due to its antioxidant’s properties and its richness in vitamin A.
+Curry leaves are also known to improve eyesight and other eyes related problems such as the development of cataract.
+It is effective due to it’s antioxidant’s properties and its richness in vitamin A.

-A long leaves grass also known as fever grass and gavati chaha in marathi have it importance in Ayurvedic medicine.
+Along with leaves grass also known as fever grass and gavati chaha in Marathi have its importance in Ayurvedic medicine.
 It has been used for thousands of years in India and other South-east Asian countries to treat a wide variety of ailments.
-Lemon grass is loaded with nutritional values like vitamins A and C, folic acid, folate, zinc, magnesium, iron, potassium, copper, manganese, calcium, and phosphorus.
+Lemongrass is loaded with nutritional values like vitamins A and C, folic acid, folate, zinc, magnesium, iron, potassium, copper, manganese, calcium, and phosphorus.

 Tips and Tricks for using medicine leaf